On orthogonal polar spaces: Parabolic gap

-be a maximal elliptic chain of $\cP$ (of length $\fd=|\delta|+1$) and put $\cE':=\bigcup_{\cE\in\fE}\cE$.
-Then $\cE'$ is a maximal subspace of $\cP$ with the property that all its hyperbolic lines have $2$ points and by Lemma~\ref{lem:key} $V_0=\langle\varepsilon(\cE')\rangle\oplus\mathrm{Rad}(f)$.
+be a maximal elliptic chain of $\cP$ (of length $\fd=|\delta|$) and put $\cE':=\bigcup_{\cE\in\fE}\cE$.
+Then $\cE'$ is a maximal subspace of $\cP$ with the property that all its hyperbolic lines have $2$ points and, by Lemma~\ref{lem:key}, $V_0=\langle\varepsilon(\cE')\rangle\oplus\mathrm{Rad}(f)$.
 So, $\fd=\dim(V_0/\mathrm{Rad}(f))$ with $\fr:=\dim(V_0)$ being the anisotropic gap of $\cP$.

-Using Lemma~\ref{parabolic defect} the chain $\fE$ can be extended to a maximal well ordered chain of nice subspaces of $\cP$, say $\fN$.
-By Theorem~\ref{plain}, the length of $\fN$ (being an invariant of $\cP$) is precisely the anisotropic gap $\fr$ of $\cP$ and $\fr=\dim (V_0).$ Hence $\dim({\mathrm{Rad}}(f))=\fr-\fd$ in the sense of Remark~\ref{r:111}. $\Box$
+Using Lemma~\ref{parabolic defect} we can extend the chain $\fE$ to a maximal well ordered chain of nice subspaces of $\cP$, say $\fN$.
+By Theorem~\ref{plain}, the length of $\fN$ (being an invariant of $\cP$) is precisely the anisotropic gap $\fr$ of $\cP$ and $\fr=\dim (V_0)$.
+Hence $\dim({\mathrm{Rad}}(f))=\fr-\fd$ in the sense of Remark~\ref{r:111}. \ $\Box$